HL7/fhir-mCODE-ig/input/pagecontent/conformance-profiles.md

 ### Profile-Level Conformance Expectations

-Each mCODE profile expresses requirements and expectations for FHIR instances in terms of structural constraints and terminology bindings.

-#### Expectations for the Data Sender
+#### Expectations for Data Senders

+The following rules apply to Senders:

 1. A Data Sender MUST implement all mCODE profiles that have a top-level Must Support (MS) flag [^1].
 2. A Data Sender SHOULD implement **all** profiles defined in mCODE UNLESS the participant does not anticipate supplying or consuming a certain type of data, usually by virtue of playing a limited or specialized role in clinical or information workflows.
 3. The Sender's list of implemented profiles MUST be published in a CapabilityStatement.
-4. For each implemented profile, the data sender MUST follow that profile's conformance statement describing what data MUST or SHOULD conform to that profile.
+4. For each implemented profile, the Data Sender MUST follow that profile's conformance statement describing what data MUST or SHOULD conform to that profile.
 5. When the appropriate profile for a certain type of data has been determined, the Sender has the responsibility for creating instances that conform to that profile.
-All such instances must pass [validation](https://www.hl7.org/fhir/validation.html).
+All such instances must pass [validation](https://www.hl7.org/fhir/validation.html) against the selected profile.

-As an example of #4, in [PrimaryCancerCondition], the conformance requirements are expressed in two parts:
+As an example of #4, the conformance requirements for [PrimaryCancerCondition] are:

 * Any Condition resource associated with an [mCODE Patient](conformance-patients.html) whose `Condition.code` is in the value set `[PrimaryOrUncertainBehaviorCancerDisorderVS]` MUST conform to the profile.
 * Any resource instance that would reasonably be expected to conform to the profile SHOULD conform to the profile.

 The second statement is intended to discourage an mCODE Data Sender from creating different representation for data that *should* fall into the scope of mCODE.
 Compliance to this kind of condition is difficult to enforce, so it is expressed as a SHOULD.

-#### Expectations for the Data Receiver
+#### Expectations for Data Receivers

+The following rules apply to Receivers:

 1. A Data Receiver MUST implement all mCODE profiles that have a top-level MS flag [^1].
-2. A data receiver SHOULD implement **all** profiles defined in mCODE UNLESS the participant does not anticipate supplying or consuming a certain type of data, usually by virtue of playing a limited or specialized role in clinical or information workflows.
+2. A Data Receiver SHOULD implement **all** profiles defined in mCODE UNLESS the participant does not anticipate supplying or consuming a certain type of data, usually by virtue of playing a limited or specialized role in clinical or information workflows.
 3. The Receiver's list of implemented profiles MUST be published in a CapabilityStatement.
 4. A Receiver SHOULD perform validation on instances it receives.